SheepleMcLemming/ideal-octo-spork/README.md

 ### Comments

 Strictly speaking, we don't _need_ to have a separate frontend.
 Some simple static pages could get served from here and new endpoints could be made to accommodate not having a frontend.

+Also, step 5 is kind of paranoid.
+Step 4 could just present a url pointing at the redemption endpoint for the ticket.